mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Chemical Seal**

 Available only with full body armor, the chemical seal is an airtight environmental control that takes a Major Action to activate.
 It prevents the effects of all statuses connected to Contact- and Inhalation- vector chemicals but can only be used for a total of an hour at a time due to the air supply.
-It also neutralizes {REMOVE ME} - the Corrosive status six times before it’s built in chemical protection is worn away and the armor no longer has chemical seal protection.
-Wireless bonus: Activating the chemical seal is a Minor Action.
+It also neutralizes the Corrosive status six times before it’s built in chemical protection is worn away and the armor no longer has chemical seal protection.

 **Cold Resistance**